Why choose this course

 We aim to prepare you for a successful career at the heart of one of the world's most exciting industries.
-The hospitality and tourism sector is a very broad and resilient one, and our graduates are highly employable across a wide range of organisations.
+The events sector is a very broad and resilient one, and our graduates are highly employable across a wide range of organisations.

 Some of our graduates have gone on to start their careers in the following roles: